refon1004/refon1004/README.md

 - 👋 Hi, I’m @refon1004
--- 🌱 I’m currently learning Python and how to program a Chess game
+-- 🌱 I’m currently learning Python an AI stuff

 <!---
 refon1004/refon1004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.